swiftbird07/spliit/README.md

 ### Expense documents

-Spliit offers users to upload images (to an AWS S3 bucket) and attach them to expenses.
-To enable this feature:
+Spliit offers users the ability to upload images and attach them to expenses.
+This feature can be enabled to use either S3 buckets (like Amazon S3) or local file storage for image uploads, depending on your setup preferences.
+To enable this feature, follow the instructions below.

+#### Configuring with S3 as storage

 - Follow the instructions in the _S3 bucket_ and _IAM user_ sections of [next-s3-upload](https://next-s3-upload.codingvalue.com/setup#s3-bucket) to create and set up an S3 bucket where images will be stored.
 - Update your environments variables with appropriate values: